This article is about something any space enthusiast would have seen many times – the complex looking space-suit.

-IVA suits are meant to be worn inside a pressurized spacecraft, and are therefore lighter and more comfortable.
+IVA suits are meant to be worn inside a pressurized spacecraft and are therefore lighter and more comfortable.
 SpaceX Spacesuit is one example of an IVA suit.

 IEVA suits are meant for use inside and outside the spacecraft, such as the Gemini G4C suit.
 They include more protection from the harsh conditions of space, such as protection from micrometeorites and extreme temperature change.